 Learn about how our work helped to change millions of young lives in our 2018 Annual Review.

 Save the Children International is committed to having a diverse and inclusive workforce where everyone is valued equally and all employees feel respected.
 Our approach to reward and pay aims to be competitive and fair.
 Learn more about what we are doing to address the pay gap.

 Former Save the Children International CEO Helle Thorning-Schmidt was paid $309,524.12 USD in 2018.

-On Tuesday 10 July, we announced Inger Ashing as our new CEO.
-She will join Save the Children International in early autumn.
-Read more here.
+On Tuesday 10th July, we announced Inger Ashing as our new CEO and she has now joined Save the Children International.
+Read more about Inger here.

 We recognise the importance of being transparent and accountable in all aspects of our work.
 The salaries of our Executive Team and a breakdown of staff costs for Save the Children International are reported in our Trustees' Report.
 Through our Global Accountability Report we help our supporters understand what mechanisms we have in place to ensure we use our resources efficiently to achieve measurable results.